Subscribe to RSS feeds Bulkowski Blog via RSS

 For additional information on pullbacks and how you can improve profits by placing a tight stop, see the study on Money management.

-Pullback measure rule The measure rule for pullbacks is similar to the measured move down chart pattern.
-Using the figure to the left as a reference, find where the downward price trend begins (the swing high at point A) and subtract the price where the trend bottoms at B (the swing low).
+The measure rule for pullbacks is similar to the measured move down chart pattern.
+Using the above figure as a reference, find where the downward price trend begins (the swing high at point A) and subtract the price where the trend bottoms at B (the swing low).
 Subtract the difference from the pullback high at C to get a price target.

 Price trend If price has more than three consecutively lower closes ending the day before the breakout, then expect price to have a lower probability of pulling back.
 See the study, Price Trends Leading to the Breakout.
 The picture to the left shows an example of price making four consecutively lower closes and not pulling back.